Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 1. how to handle window resizing.
 1. how to handle keyboard and pointer events.
 1. how to add resources to your game.
-1. how to run your game on Windows Phone
+1. how to run your game on Windows Phone.
+1. how to add ANGLE to your project using NuGet.
+Please note that this is the **recommended** method for adding ANGLE to a project.

 For more information on ANGLE, please refer to the [ANGLE wiki](https://github.com/MSOpenTech/angle/wiki) and the [ANGLE GitHub repo](https://github.com/MSOpenTech/angle).